filakhtov/gentoo-use-docs/sys-apps/kmod.md

 This flag can be safely disabled unless kernel modules are compressed in `LZMA` or `LZMA2` format.

 ### pkcs7
 Pass the `--with-openssl` option to the configure script.
 Use the OpenSSL library to display module signature information, such as key fingerprint, hashing algorithm and so forth.
-If the flag is disabled, hashing algorithm always will be "unknown".
+If the flag is disabled, hashing algorithm will always be displayed as "unknown".

 This flag can be safely disabled, unless there is a need to deal with signed kernel modules.